 Airbag Injuries?
 Contact Our North Carolina Car Accident Lawyers Today

-If you have been injured in a car accident, our attorneys at Riddle & Brantley, LLP offer free consultations.
-We have offices throughout North Carolina, including locations in Raleigh, Goldsboro, Jacksonville and Kinston.
+If you have been injured in a car accident, our attorneys at Riddle & Brantley offer free consultations.
+We have offices throughout North Carolina, including locations in Raleigh, Goldsboro, Jacksonville, and Kinston.
 However, we will visit you at home, the hospital or elsewhere for your convenience.
 We are available 24 hours a day, every day, to answer your questions.

 Having achieved favorable verdicts and settlements for our clients, we are able to use our experience and knowledge for the benefit of our clients, while also forming lasting relationships.